[All content and prices updated August 2013]

 - Get away from the crowds at Dog Island.

 - Rent a canoe at Juniper Springs and paddle down one of the crystal clear streams.

 You’ll definitely want to book a flight to Miami if you can, but you can also book a flight into Ft.
 Lauderdale if the Miami price seems too high.
 The airports are only about 30 miles apart and Ft.
 Lauderdale often has lower prices.

-There are obviously plenty of hotels in Miami, and accommodations in the trendy areas are predictably more expensive than elsewhere, but South Beach is fairly compact so you wouldn't need (or want) a car there.
+There are obviously plenty of hotels in Miami, and accommodations in the trendy areas are predictably more expensive than elsewhere, but South Beach is fairly compact so you wouldn’t need (or want) a car there.
 Many of the most expensive hotels in South Beach are recently overhauled hotels from the 1920s that stand between other hotels from the same era that have yet to be refurbished.
 So if you look around you can find rather cheap hotels right next door to chic resorts and the main difference is the paint job and the age of the furniture inside.
-The rooms will not be as large or as cheap as Orlando hotels, but it's still possible to find good deals.
 There are a few hostels in Miami as well, so check one of those out if your budget is limited.